johanneshilden/lets-parse/json-combinator/README.md

 > Whitespace can be inserted between any pair of tokens.

+To make sure that we allow whitespace characters before the actual value being parsed, I am going to wrap the `jsonValue` parser in another function which will serve as the main API for the library.

 ```haskell
 -- | Decode JSON data with possible leading blank space.
 json :: Parser Json